Cobalt’s playbook for revenue alignment

 1. Align sales and marketing

-“In Cybersecurity, our buyers are highly skeptical and suspicious by nature,” says Clare Corriveau, Sr. Director of Demand Gen at Cobalt.
+“In Cybersecurity, buyers are skeptical and suspicious by nature,” says Clare Corriveau, Sr. Director of Demand Gen at Cobalt.
 “They're highly technical.
 Their job is to keep people out, so getting them in from a marketing perspective is really, really hard.”

 Working in pods